 Canadians don’t have a perfect equivalent of Robinhood., but we have some alternatives that compare very well to the investing app.

-Here are the top 3 alternatives to Robinhood in Canada.
+Here are the top 3 alternatives to the Robinhood app in Canada.

 1. Wealthsimple Trade